yeekangc/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/ss.png)

-16. Once two microservices are created we can upload it one by one to central repository **github**.
+16. Once two microservices are created we can upload it one by one to central repository **GitHub**.

 Note: If you face any difficulty in executing step 3 please check out my repositories available created using Codewind
 1. [Admin-microservice](https://github.com/mahsankhaan/micro-admin.git)